fabriziotappero/fabriziotappero/README.md

-Hi there, my name is **Fabrizio**, I am an electrical egineer with a PhD from [USNW](https://www.unsw.edu.au) and this is a little bit about myself.
+Hi there, my name is **Fabrizio**, I am an electrical engineer with a PhD from [USNW](https://www.unsw.edu.au) and this is a little bit about myself.

-- 🔨 I’m currently working on a C++ tool
+- 🔨 I’m currently working on some C++ tools for fast data visualization
 - 👀 I’m learning about the [C++ Conan](https://docs.conan.io/en/latest/) package manager
 - 💖 I’m looking to collaborate on electronics 🔌 and programming 📻
 - 💬 Ask me about C++ and embedded systems